Craftsmanship's comeback: the Allebike Alpha Polestar edition

 As with our cars, the bike is equipped with state-of-the-art dampers from our long-time collaborators, Swedish suspension manufacturers Öhlins.
 The dampers in Swedish gold are tuned specifically for the Allebike Alpha Polestar edition to give it optimal performance.

-The Swedish gold dampers, a characteristic of the Polestar Performance pack, is not the only attribute the bike shares with our cars.
-It's also colour-coordinated with the Polestar 2, available in two exterior metallic colours: Snow and Space.
+The Swedish gold dampers, a characteristic of the Polestar Performance pack, aren't the only attributes the bike shares with our cars.
+It's also colored-coordinated with the Polestar 2, available in two exterior metallic colors: Snow and Space.